ltsp/ltsp/docs/ltsp.conf.5.md

 : All parameters that start with HOSTS_ are sorted and then their values are written to /etc/hosts at the client init phase.

+**IMAGE_TO_RAM=**_0|1_
+: Specifying this option under the [clients] section copies the rootfs image to RAM during boot.
+That makes clients less dependent on the server, but they must have sufficient memory to fit the image.

 **INCLUDE=**_"other-section"_
 : Include another section in this section.